-Cats find the strangest places in your home to hide!
-Often this is perfectly normal, but it isn't always.
-It's important to recognize when hiding is a natural expression of a cat's personality and when it's a sign the cat may be scared, anxious or suffering from a medical problem.
+Cats find the strangest places in your home to disguise themselves, and it's natural to wonder why your cat is hiding.
+It's important to recognize when hiding is a normal expression of a cat's personality and when it's a sign the cat may be scared, anxious or suffering from a medical problem.
 Know your cat's daily routines, so you can move quickly if you see that something is amiss.

 Instinctual Feline Lurking